-Chevrolet Trailblazer owners have reported 3 problems linked to gas recirculation valve (egr valve) (under the engine and engine cooling category).
+Chevrolet Trailblazer owners have reported 3 problems related to gas recirculation valve (egr valve) (under the engine and engine cooling category).

-The car was a 2003 Chevrolet Trailblazer.
-The VIN of this vehicle was 1GNDT13S93_.
+The most recently reported issues are listed below.

 When it is cold outside and the engine is started it knocks and ticks until warmed up.
 Gm customer service will offer additional miles on the warranty but no additional time.
 The dealers will not fix the problem.
 Gm says it is a piston problem.
 This problem happens every day below 50 degrees.
 That is 8 months of the year in michigan.
 The truck is embarrassingly loud.
 Sounds like it is 20 years old.
 It is only 5 months old.
-This gas recirculation valve (egr valve) issue occurred 12/31/2003.

 See all problems of the 2003 Chevrolet Trailblazer .

 I own a 2002 Chevrolet Trailblazer LS with approximately 11,000 miles which had an engine failure on thanksgiving 2002.
 Entering and accelerating to approximately 60 mph on highway in about 25 degree temperature and engine service light appeared followed by reduced engine power light and then engine stopped running and could not be restarted.
 Dealer advised me that number 4 cyclinder cracked.
 They further advised me that gm is aware of a manufacturing defect in some Trailblazer engines that was caused by a miscalibration of the machine used to manufacture the engine.
 Gm replaced my engine at no cost to me under original warranty.
 This sudden engine failure could have resulted in an accident and possible personal injury if I had not been able to roll the vehicle to the breakdown lane safely.
 From NHTSA web site.

 See all problems of the 2002 Chevrolet Trailblazer .

 |Cooling Fan problems||